 Higher body size may reduce effectiveness, especially for LNG.
 Enter weight and height to compute BMI; the calculator adjusts estimates and may suggest UPA when appropriate.

-Can I use the morning-after pill more than once in a cycle?
+Can I use emergency contraception pills more than once in a cycle?

-It can be used more than once if needed, but it is not intended as a primary contraceptive method.
-Consider starting or resuming a regular method for ongoing protection; talk to a clinician for personalized guidance.
+Emergency contraception pills can be used more than once if needed, but they are not intended as a primary contraceptive method.
+Consider starting or resuming a regular method for ongoing protection; talk to a clinician for personalised guidance.

 When should I take a pregnancy test?

-Will it protect me for sex later in the cycle?
+Will it protect me for intercourse later in the cycle?

-No. Morning-after pills mainly delay ovulation for the act that already happened.
-They do not protect against later acts; use ongoing contraception for future sex.
+No. Emergency contraception pills mainly delay ovulation for the encounter that already happened.
+They do not protect against later encounters, so use ongoing contraception for future intercourse.

 This content is educational and not a substitute for professional medical advice.